Karen McCarthy Woolf: Early life and education

+Writing career

+McCarthy Woolf was mentored on The Complete Works poets of colour mentoring scheme initiated by Bernardine Evaristo to redress representational invisibility.

+McCarthy Woolf's 2014 book An Aviary of Small Birds was shortlisted for the 2015 Best First Collection award of the Forward Prizes for Poetry and the Fenton Aldeburgh First Collection Prize, and chosen as an Observer poetry book of the month.

 The poem "Outside" from her Seasonal Disturbances was chosen by Carol Rumens as "Poem of the Week" in The Guardian in December 2017.

-In 2019, McCarthy Woolf was appointed Poet in Residence at University of California, Los Angeles.
+In 2019, McCarthy Woolf was a Fulbright Postdoctoral Scholar and appointed as poet-in-residence at University of California, Los Angeles.
 She is a contributor to the 2019 anthology New Daughters of Africa, edited by Margaret Busby.

 McCarthy Woolf won second place in the 2020 Laurel Prize for her collection Seasonal Disturbances.

 In 2021 she was one of the judges of the 2020 National Poetry Competition.

-McCarthy Woolf was mentored on The Complete Works poets of colour mentoring scheme initiated by Bernardine Evaristo to redress representational invisibility.
-The scheme (2007–2017), funded by Arts Council England, was directed by Dr Natalie Teitler, during which time thirty poets were mentored.
+McCarthy Woolf teaches on the MA in Creative Writing at Goldsmiths University.

+She was elected a fellow of the Royal Society of Literature in 2022.

+McCarthy Woolf was nominated for the 2024 T. S. Eliot Prize for Poetry, alongside Raymond Antrobus, Carl Phillips, Gboyega Odubanjo, Rachel Mann and others.